West Gate Bridge Strengthening

-Designed to improve the structure's long term sustainability, this $371 million project was one of the most complex, high-risk engineering design and construction projects undertaken in Australia in its time.
-Works included 4.8 km of new public safety barriers, overhead electronic lane use signs and ramp metering signals to smooth traffic flow on the bridge and freeway.
+Designed to improve the structure's long-term sustainability, this $371 million project was one of the most complex, high-risk engineering design and construction projects undertaken in Australia in its time.
+Works included 4.8 kilometres of new public safety barriers, overhead electronic lane use signs and ramp metering signals to smooth traffic flow on the bridge and freeway.

 Innovations on the project included the development of a bridge-specific design and loading standard, and the use of customised tension control bolts, including the development of new on-site and laboratory testing and QA procedures - both of which were an Australian first.
 The project also incorporated a world-first calibration method for structural modelling, using dynamic modelling and field accelerometer readings and the largest application of carbon fibre to a bridge structure anywhere in the world.
 This included a world-first anchorage design and the development of new Australian best practice installation methodologies.